swyddfa/esbonio/docs/lsp/getting-started.rst

    This option can be used to restrict the log output to be only those named.

 .. confval:: server.hideSphinxOutput (boolean)

+   .. deprecated:: 0.12.0

+      The :confval:`sphinx.quiet` and :confval:`sphinx.silent` options should be used instead.
+      This will be removed in ``v1.0``.

    Normally any build output from Sphinx will be forwarded to the client as log messages.
    If you prefer this flag can be used to exclude any Sphinx output from the log.